Carving in wood or stone

 By the end of this course you should be able to...

-- demonstrate an understanding of form and mass.
+- Demonstrate an understanding of basic carving techniques.

 What level is the course and do I need any particular skills?